Kitchen Remodeling in the Bay Area: Costs, Trends, and What to Expect in 2026

 If you are searching for adu cost california numbers, the biggest challenge is separating legal, permitted projects from rough online estimates that skip site work and utility realities.
 In San Jose and the wider Bay Area, those details are often the difference between a feasible budget and a stalled project.
-This guide gives practical ranges, current law context, and local cost drivers so you can plan with confidence.
+This guide gives practical ranges, current law context, and local cost drivers so you can plan with confidence before starting an ADU construction project.

 We will cover costs by ADU type, the newest California rules that affect design and approvals, San Jose permit steps, and financing options owners are using today.
-If you are evaluating build partners, visit our ADU construction page and request a planning call through our contact form.
+If you are evaluating build partners, visit our ADU construction page, review our remodeling cost guide, and request a planning call through our contact form.

 Project type is the first and most important budget decision.
 A garage conversion, attached ADU, detached ADU, or prefab path each has different construction and approval implications.
 In high-cost regions like San Jose, selecting the wrong type for your lot can add months and significant expense.

 For homeowners asking how much does adu cost, detached units are usually the most expensive per project but often provide the strongest long-term flexibility.
-Garage conversions can be cost-effective when slab condition, ceiling height, and utility routing cooperate.
+Garage conversions can be cost-effective when slab condition, ceiling height, and utility routing cooperate, so it helps to compare these ranges with our detailed guide to ADU garage conversion cost.
 In San Jose, utility upgrades and fire-safety details are frequent budget swing factors across every ADU type.

 Breaking the project into percentage buckets helps owners compare quotes consistently.
 If one contractor prices mechanical systems too low or excludes permit coordination, the total can look attractive at first and become expensive later.